How to Prevent Leg Pain on Planes and Long Trips

 Stay Hydrated

 It’s easy to become dehydrated while traveling.
-In planes, especially, air humidity can be quite low, but this can also happen in other forms of public transportation, such as trains and buses where you aren’t in control of the air conditioning system.
+In planes especially, air humidity can be quite low, but this can also happen in other forms of public transportation, such as trains and buses, where you aren’t in control of the air conditioning system.

-When you’re on a long drive in your car you don’t have ready access to running water or a fridge, so it’s important to plan for your hydration needs.
-Avoid alcohol and caffeine as these have diuretic effects.
+When you’re on a long drive in your car, you don’t have ready access to running water or a fridge, so it’s important to plan for your hydration needs.
+Avoid alcohol and caffeine, as these have diuretic effects.

 Pull Over for a Break

-Take frequent short breaks to stand up, stretch your legs and walk around.
-Prolonged sitting, which slows blood circulation and promotes clotting, contributes to 75% of blood clots on long air flights[1].
-Instead, walk up and down the aisles a few times throughout the trip.
-Greet your fellow passengers and encourage them to do the same.
-On long drives make sure to pull into rest stops frequently and walk for a few minutes.
-The exercise will get your blood moving and the fresh air will invigorate your senses and keep you alert for the next leg of your journey.
+On long drives, make sure to pull into rest stops frequently and walk for a few minutes.
+The exercise will get your blood moving, and the fresh air will invigorate your senses and keep you alert for the next leg of your journey.

 Bend and Flex

 In between walking breaks, moving your feet can help move blood through your legs by contracting your calf muscles.
 Take your shoes off to allow full circulation to your feet, flex and point your toes in a paddling motion, make circles with your ankles, and draw the alphabet in the air with your big toe.
-Each of these little exercises adds up to big benefits for your circulation while you are confined to an airplane or car seat.
-Also, lean your seat back to stretch your legs, if you have the option, and try pulling your knees up to your chest one at a time and holding for 15 seconds[3].

 Wear Compression Stockings

-Don’t leave your compression stockings at home when you travel.
-The use of elastic compression stockings prevents blood from pooling in the lower legs and has been shown to virtually eliminate risk for deep vein thrombosis in patients with standard risk factors during long-distance travel[4].
+Don’t leave your compression stockings at home when you travel, as these can be a simple tool to help prevent leg pain on long flights.
+The use of elastic compression stockings prevents blood from pooling in the lower legs and has been shown to virtually eliminate the risk for deep vein thrombosis in patients with standard risk factors during long-distance travel.[3

 Wear Loose Clothing